tsalzer/blinkenhat/docs/README.md

 2. The Software running on the microcontroller
 3. A control-UI where the user can change the behaviour of the device.

-The whole prokect is open source and completely available on [Github](https://github.com/Retardigrades/blinkenhat).
+The whole project is open source and completely available on [Github](https://github.com/Retardigrades/blinkenhat).

 ## User documentation